Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

-Tip: Check out the Prague underground tours, which came highly recommended by a group of Canadian tourists that I met whilst in Prague.
+Tip: Check out the Prague underground tours, which came highly recommended by a group of Canadian tourists that we met whilst in Prague.
 In the 13th century, the streets of Prague were much lower than they are now.
 As the city was developed, levels were raised to avoid flooding from the Vltava river, wider then than it is now.
-The underground tours access remains of the city beneath Old Town Prague that predate the surface level streets of today.
+The underground tours access remains of the city beneath Old Town Prague that predate the surface-level streets of today.

 Food and Drink in Old Town Prague

 Czech beers are famous worldwide.
-Staropramen, Budweiser and Pilsner Urquell being the ones we recognized.
+Staropramen, Budweiser, and Pilsner Urquell are the ones we recognized.
 But we also came across many local brands in Prague.

-If you are looking for a traditional Czech main meal, we noticed that dumplings feature strongly on menus.
+If you are looking for a traditional Czech main meal, dumplings feature strongly on menus.
 However, after a few meals containing them, the initial novelty soon wore off for us.
-Most menus cater for tourists and are available in translation.
+Most menus cater to tourists and are available in translation.

 The donut/chimney craze for ice cream cones was sweeping the city when we were there.
 They are not the cheapest way to eat your ice cream, but they certainly provide a very filling snack and one which you can justify after a walk around the sights of Prague.

 The distance from The Municipal House to the Old Town Bridge Tower is around 1.1km, so it is an easy walk with no hills to negotiate.
 It offers plenty to catch the eye from the outside for free and also multiple options of interesting buildings to go inside and explore.
 Prague Old Town was an area that we returned to several times, either walking through on our way to and from the river or dropping into the streets behind the Tyn Church for a drink or a meal.

 However you visit, Prague Old Town is definitely a 'must-see' location.
 Do not forget to time your visit on the hour to see the astronomical clock in action.